Jacksonville Jaguars Fantasy Draft Analysis

 Fantasy draft season is upon us.
 In the coming weeks you will see countless mock drafts, player analysis, and excessive 29-hour fantasy specials.
 We’re looking at you, Matthew Berry.

 Tired of losing the water cooler debate to someone with excessive time that can remember a player’s usage rate on odd numbered weeks when he’s wearing green cleats on turf instead of his typical blue?
 Well … that’s actually us.
 Sorry to get your hopes up.
 We’re on your side, though!

-Feud Sports is here to bring you top-shelf fantasy information all season.
+Post to Post Links II error: No link found for term slug "feud-sports"is here to bring you top-shelf fantasy information all season.
 Our staff has over 100 seasons of fantasy football experience combined, throughout all formats.
 Rather it be re-draft, keeper, dynasty or even IDP, we’ve got you covered.

 Feud’s focus?
 Your regional Florida teams and personnel.
 Don’t be afraid to ask about some league wide hot takes on Twitter though.
 You can follow us here.